loopwerk/loopwerk.io/content/articles/2022-11-10-hosting-sveltekit.md

 $ certbot --nginx
 ```

-Afterwards your config will looks more like this:
+Afterwards your config will look more like this:

 ```
 server {